How to avoid common mistakes when moving to the cloud

 But access, ease-of-use, and the pace at which DevOps teams make changes requiring continuous monitoring of configurations go hand-in-hand with critical security concerns, as many enterprises discovered after experiencing a breach in the AWS cloud.

 Fortunately, there are steps you can take to keep your company secure.
-Security teams need to understand their part in the shared responsibility model, where customers retain control of what security they choose to implement to protect their own content, platform, applications, systems, and networks, no differently than they would for applications in an onsite data centre.
+Security teams need to understand their part in the shared responsibility model, where customers retain control of what security they choose to implement to protect their own content, platform, applications, systems, and networks, no differently than they would for applications in an onsite data center.

 The complexity of Amazon’s feature-rich service means that users aren’t always aware of the best security controls and practices of the system.